BoeJaker/Docker-Workbench/README.md

 Clients are containers configured to receive content, send requests to servers and use service containers.
 Each OS has a respective client container, these include windows, linux, mac, IOS and android operating systems.
 Multiple identical clients can be built to simulate real world networks and loads.

+Each dockerfile contains commands to bootstrap its associated image and install a specified package from a CDN or from version control such as git, currently it is installed to /app.
+However some clients are pre configured for use as virtual machines using VNC.

 ### Windows
 Name: windows-client